Lightsheet - MesoSPIMs (Irchel)

 Depending on your sample, we have a variety of holders and imaging cuvettes.

-Examples of samples recently imaged with mesoSPIM
+Examples of samples imaged with Benchtop mesoSPIM

 Literature and Links